viet34tqc/notebook/interview.md

 ### Get data from Date instance

-After creating date instance, we use `Intl.DateTimeFormat` to display Date as string
+After creating date instance, we use `Intl.DateTimeFormat` to display Date with the format that is passed in

 ```js
 const date = new Date(Date.UTC(2012, 11, 20, 3, 0, 0));